CodesBySoumabha/Intro/README.md

 # Intro
-This repository is a collection of my introductory projects, coding exercises, and some fun side projects.
-It's an overview of my journey in the tech world
+Welcome!
+I'm Soumabha Ghosh, a passionate developer and tech enthusiast.
+This repository serves as an introduction to my work, skills, and projects.